Healthy diet, fitness and meditation to transform your life in 2022

 Jennifer Aniston, Jennifer Lopez, Gisele Bündchen, Oprah Winfrey … One habit that all these successful women have in common is that not a single day goes by without spending time in meditation.
 Among some of the benefits that are achieved thanks to this practice stress control stands out, origin of diseases and even responsible for weight gain and increased appetite.
 As a guide for beginners, Guillaume Barathon and Charlie Rousset, co-founders of Morphée, the brand that created a pro-wellness home device that helps you rest, reveal some very useful tricks for the initiation stage: the first is to find a quiet place, without noise, which favors concentration and which can be from a closed room to a quiet corner in a park.

 Once you find the perfect place, the specialists explain that “We must concentrate on our breathing and direct our attention to the flow of air that enters and leaves through the nose as we inhale and exhale.
 A good breath, in addition to better oxygenate the brain, helps to maintain a good posture.
-“The ideal position to meditate is the lotus, that is, sitting with the legs crossed, the back straight and shoulders and arms relaxed,” but also we can be sitting on a chair or sofa and even lying down. ”
+“The ideal position for meditation is the lotus, that is, sitting cross-legged, the back straight and arms and shoulders relaxed,” but also we can be sitting on a chair or sofa and even lying down. ”

-Finally, the length of time for meditation sessions varies depending on previous experience: “If it is our first time, the ideal is to increase the time as we begin to practice.
-We can start in just 2-3 minutes “, Barathon and Rousset explain, “the next day 4, then 5 … and gradually increase the time we dedicate to 8 or 20 minutes, depending on availability”.
+Lastly, the length of time for meditation sessions varies depending on previous experience: “If this is our first time, the ideal is to increase the time as we begin to practice.
+We can get started in as little as 2-3 minutes “, Barathon and Rousset explain, “the next day 4, then 5 … and gradually increase the time we dedicate to 8 or 20 minutes, depending on availability”.